zimmed/typedoc-plugin-respect-name-tag/README.md

 # About

-TypeDoc plugin to force the use of the name declared in &#64;name annotation.
+TypeDoc plugin to force the use of the @name tag to declare entity names.

-Any entity that with a jsDoc comment containing a `@name` tag with a value will be named like that.
+Any entity with a jsDoc comment containing a `@name` tag with a valid value will be named like that by TypeDoc instead of using the original entity name.

 For example, the following class declares a an event member which, thanks to this plugin will be named `before:add-to-cart`.
 Without this plugin TypeDoc will name